How

 legal ones are available is just really out of

-first time registration is only 40USD.
+first time registration is about 80USD.

 Some